Ankylosing Spondylitis (AS), Neurologic Perspective

 Nonskeletal problems associated with AS may include inflammation of the iris or uvea (the colored portion of the eye), and less commonly inflammation of the aorta, scarring of the lungs (pulmonary fibrosis), amyloidosis (excess deposition of an abnormal protein in organs and tissues), and inflammatory bowel disease.

-Neurological complications include C1-C2 subluxation (partial displacement of the first and second cervical vertebrae), a tendency for spinal fractures with minor trauma, spinal stenosis (narrowing) in the cervical (neck) or lumbar (low back) regions, chronic inflammatory cauda equina syndrome (compression of the low back nerve roots that causes paralysis and cuts off sensation to the legs), and radiculopathy (shooting pain caused by pressure on the nerves) secondary to fracture or compression of the nerve roots.
+Neurological complications include C1-C2 subluxation (partial displacement of the first and second cervical vertebrae), a tendency for spinal fractures with minor trauma, spinal stenosis (narrowing) in the cervical (neck) or lumbar (low back) regions, chronic inflammatory cauda equina (compression of the low back nerve roots that causes paralysis and cuts off sensation to the legs), and radiculopathy (shooting pain caused by pressure on the nerves) secondary to fracture or compression of the nerve roots.

-In the general population, 1.4% of people are affected with AS.
 AS is more common in males than in females.
 The male-to-female ratio is approximately 3:1.
 The peak onset is in adolescents and young adults 15-30 years of age.

 Must Read Articles Related to Ankylosing Spondylitis, Neurologic Perspective